-B. Room Refunds.
 Refunds of room charges are based on the date the Resident checks out and are contingent upon proper check-out from the residence halls.
-Residents must complete the formal check-out process to be eligible for a refund and are responsible for all room and meal plan charges until the formal check-out process has been completed.
+Residents must complete the formal checkout process to be eligible for a refund and are responsible for all room and meal plan charges until the formal check-out process has been completed.
 The Resident must check out with a Resident Advisor or the Resident Coordinator.
 The following three steps must be completed.

-1. Resident Advisor (RA) must examine the room for damages and complete the check-out portion of the check-in/check-out form.
+- Resident Advisor (RA) must examine the room for damages and complete the check-out portion of the check-in/ check-out form.
 This form is then signed and dated by both the RA and the Resident.
-A copy of the check-in/check-out form is given to the Resident upon completion of all three check-out steps.
+A copy of the check-in/checkout form is given to the Resident upon completion of all three check-out steps.

 - Resident must turn in all keys to the RA, sign, and date a key card.